ClaytonFarr/booster-testing-utilities/README.md

 >
 > Currently, I'm sorting the details for -
 >
-> - the levels and types of testing that make sense (to me) for a
+> - the levels and types of testing that make sense for a
 >   Booster/<abbr title='Event Driven Application'>EDA</abbr> app
 > - the helper utilities that can help support, standardize, and simplify tests
 > - better documentation of everything going on here